Alright, lovely. This is going to get real.

 Inside always wants out, so listen, and let whatever wants out to come out.
 Even if you never share it with another soul, just make it and let yourself go through that creative process.
 There is something widely cathartic about following the lead from within, and being lead not by your head, but by your body.

 Prioritize Adventure: In the face of loss, you’ve got to bring back joy.
-Travelling, no matter how seemingly inconsequential, will get you there fast: explore a neighbourhood different than your own.
+Traveling, no matter how seemingly inconsequential, will get you there fast: explore a neighborhood different than your own.
 Act like a tourist in your own city.
 Pick a place a couple hours from you and road trip there for the day.
 Go to a restaurant or gallery you’ve never been to but have always been curious about.
 Hop on a plane, train, or automobile and get out of dodge for the weekend.
 It literally does not matter where you go, as long as you get there.

 Don’t dwell on any past experiences, just embrace the moment of freedom that finds you able to have new experiences, go on new adventures, meet new people, discover new – and old – parts of you that make you you.
 This is how you heal the parts of you that are attached to memories that no longer serve you moving forward.